OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ## Forking the ASVS

-Many organizations can benefit from adopting the ASVS, by choosing one of the three levels, or by forking ASVS and changing what is required for each application risk level in a domain-specific way.
-We encourage this type of forking as long as traceability is maintained so that if an app has passed requirement 4.1.1, this means the same thing for forked copies of the standard as it evolves.
+Organizations can benefit from adopting ASVS by choosing one of the three levels or by creating a domain-specific fork that adjusts requirements per application risk level.
+We encourage such forking, provided it maintains traceability so that passing requirement 4.1.1 means the same across all versions.

-Ideally, every organization should have its own forked ASVS and select tailor-fitted requirements.
-So if the organization is not using GraphQL, Websockets, or SOAP web service on their applications, they should drop those sections from their forked ASVS.
-The forking process must start with looking at ASVS level 1 requirements as a baseline for the organization and then gradually move into ASVS level 2 or 3 based on their application's risk level.
+Ideally, each organization should create its own tailored ASVS, omitting irrelevant sections (e.g., GraphQL, Websockets, SOAP, if unused).
+Forking should start with ASVS Level 1 as a baseline, advancing to Levels 2 or 3 based on the application’s risk.

 ## Uses for the ASVS